tosiron/jazznet/README.md

 }
 ```
 ### Contact
-If you have any questions, comments, or just want to say hi, feel free to email me (Tosi): tosiron@arizona.edu.
+If you have any questions, comments, or just want to say hi, feel free to email me (Tosi): tosiron[at]arizona.edu.

 ### License
 The project is licensed under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).